ahich/House_Prices/README.md

 ```
 ['Semi-detached' 'Detached' 'Det.'
 'Terraced' 'Semi' 'Terr.']
 ```

-The fields are then set to appropriate types to prepare for visualization and modeling.
+Appropriate text substitutions for this field and the area field, and transformation to the appropriate types are performed to prepare for visualization and modeling: